AgentMP/hitl-mcp-server/SetupClaudeDesktop.md

 5) To receive Cogito push notifications on Slack/Teams/WhatsApp/Telegram , go to https://agentmp.ai/linkchannels , select your preferred channel and configure your channel identifier.

 For Teams and Slack contact your channel admin to enable AgentMP bot.

+6) To test out Cogito HITL API on postman you can use postman collection - HITL.postman_collection.json - in this repo.